ᐊ home

 May 22nd, 2026 -- Ojai, CA

 This is again a little late.
 I started it and put it down all the time.
 Today I proctored the AP Environmental Science exam from 8:00-12:00.
 It was hell on earth.
 Then I taught 12:45 to 14:30.
-Then I had a job interview for a part time librrian osition at a school in Oakland.
+Then I had a job interview for a part time librarian position at a school in Oakland.
 I think they hated me.
 I left that interview feeling like they wanted me dead.
 I do not expect anything to come from that lead.
 Then I worked from 15:50 to 16:30 then again from 17:30 to midnight.
 I am beyond burnt out.

 Here is a poem that I shared with my students today.
 It is by Kim Seong Eun & Cindy Juyoung Ok.
 The words are written (originally in the format of emails) by Kim Seong Eun and then arranged by her daughter Cindy Juyoung Ok.
 There are three poems in this series, and I highly reccomend all of them.
 But this one reminds me of my mom, because she is never more happy and proud of me than when I have cleaned my apartment.